ahzs645/XPortfolio/README.md

 npm run build
 ```

-This runs the template replacement script to populate placeholders in `index.html` with your YAML data.
+This generates a fresh `index.html` from `index.template.html`, replacing placeholders with your YAML data (the generated file is git-ignored, so rerun this whenever CV.yaml changes).

 ### 4. Run Locally